Manuella-R/space_shooter/README.md

     - The **enemies/** folder should contain images of enemy spheres.
     - The **damage/** folder should contain images for the explosion effects when enemies are destroyed.
     - The **background/** folder should contain images for random backgrounds.
-    - Ensure that `shot.wav` and `grenade.wav` sound files are in the game folder.

 2. **Set up images and sounds**: If you don’t have the assets already, you can create or download suitable images and sounds.
 Place them in their respective folders.